HungNguyen501/Mon-Quan-tri-du-an-cong-nghe-thong-tin/README.md

-/* Mini Project for Project manegement Subject */
+Mini project for subject IT project manegement

-Content:
+Requirement:
 - Getting used to practice Github.
 - Upload files and commit to Github.